akiradeveloper/HeiankyoView/README.md

 ![Heian-kyo map](images/heiankyo.gif "Heian-kyo map")

-HeiankyoView is originally developed by Takayuki Itoh and the algorithm is improved later by an outstanding bachelor student whose name is Akira Hayakawa in Kyoto university.
+HeiankyoView is originally developed by Takayuki Itoh and the algorithm is improved later by a prominent bachelor student, Akira Hayakawa of Kyoto university.

 ## Developer Info
 Akira Hayakawa(@akiradeveloper)